zulfadlizainal/nr-dimensioning/Part 1 Operating Band, Frame Structure/3_RE Count/README.md

 ### Calculation

-The number slot for every 1ms subframe based on SCS
+The number of slot for every 1ms subframe based on SCS

     SCS 15kHz = 1 Slot/Subframe
     SCS 30kHz = 2 Slot/Subframe